 Traditionally RSV genotyping was focused on analysis of complete or partial sequence of the attachment glycoprotein (G) (28).
 G-protein mediates virus binding to cells.
 During natural propagation of RSV in infected patients, sequence changes accumulate quickly especially in the C-terminal, second hypervariable region of the protein (29).
 Complete or partial G gene sequences are commonly utilized to distinguish the two RSV groups (A and B), and the various genotypes within each group.
 G gene sequence-based RSV genotyping has been widely used for global epidemiological study of RSV.
 Evidence indicates that genetic diversity based the entire RSV genome is necessary for investigation of transmission of RSV strains over short periods of time.
 Agti, et al. compared RSV genomes with identical G genes and suggested that genotyping based on the whole genome distinguished the RSV strains with identical G genes and increased the sensitivity for tracking RSV transmission over a short period of time (15).

 In our study, comparison of RSV-B genomes from 16 patients and HCWs suspected to be involved in the nosocomial RSV-B outbreak in a hematology-oncology and stem cell transplant unit with the RSV-B genomes from patients unrelated to the outbreak clearly identified a cluster of 11 patients and HCWs with an identical RSV-B strain and distinguished them from the patients unrelated to the outbreak.
 Investigation of patient geographic location provided additional evidence to support the genetic relatedness of RSV-B genome revealed by the WGS typing, demonstrating the existence of a common cause for the outbreak.

+The information of patient contact history of each HCWs during the outbreak was not available.
+The five HCWs implicated in the outbreak included a social work, Stem Cell Coordinator, a food service worker, Palliative Care physician, and a nurse.
+They likely worked on both west and east sides of the unite.
+In this outbreak three HCWs were infected with the outbreak strain.
+Although index personnel for the outbreak was difficult to determine, the HCWs were important source for pathogen spread.
+Most hospitals have policy to keep HCWs with acute respiratory symptoms away from direct patient contact.
+This practice is not sufficient to prevent transmission of pathogen from asymptomatic carriers.
+The practical process to reduce the risk of transmission from a colonized personnel in a high risk patient population requires further investigation.

 The purpose of the study is to determine whether WGS would be able to separate cases of RSV-B transmission from the patients with strains unrelated to the transmission in an outbreak over eight weeks.
 We showed that WGS was valuable for a local outbreak investigation.
 Identifying transmission and defining outbreak boundaries is critical information that allows implementation of appropriate infection control and prevention measures.
 Delay in detection of patients and HCWs involved in transmission due to lack of symptoms often results in propagation of the outbreak.
 In this outbreak, RSV-B transmission occurred in four patients in spite of the stringent infection control measures (?).
 WGS may offer a valuable solution to this problem, with its high throughput capacity and ability to screen and perform a quick genome typing analysis for a large number of patients and HCWs once a small cluster of patients appears.